mattiacantalu/Nokia_N900_NITDroid/README.md

 > dpkg -i /home/user/MyDocs/nitdroid-installer_0.2.7_armel.deb

-d) Now reboot and enojoy the multiboot with Android 2.3 :)
+e) Now reboot and enojoy the multiboot with Android 2.3 :)

 NOTE: If Android or multiboot don't work after reboot, try to launch the NITDroid-installer from the main application in order to fix possible issues or missing files/configuration.